 So what help can one enlist to improve the process of recovery?
 Of all the recent innovations, compression clothing is one method that has taken off.
 Although the practice dates back to the 1970s, the recent commercialisation of compression clothing has been wildly successful, particularly in triathlons.
 Head of marketing for 2XU Mike Martin admits that the cycling market has been harder to penetrate than the triathlon market.

 Many top cyclists use the kit for recovery but very few train while wearing it, which the marketing often encourages.
 Holohan explains: “I can tell the difference in my recovery when I use them and when I don’t, but I never put them on during a session, always afterwards.”

-Meanwhile, world champion and Olympic silver medallist track rider Wendy Houvenaghel completely steers clear of the garments.
+Meanwhile, former world champion and Olympic silver medallist track rider Wendy Houvenaghel completely steers clear of the garments.
 “I find that it’s quite uncomfortable; I’ve tried it maybe once and didn’t discover any particular benefit from using that.”
 Matheson is also sceptical.
 “I don’t think that compression apparel necessarily works that well and if it does I have no idea how.”